 Hypothesis-free studies

-The Welcome Trust Case Control Consortium (WTCCC) data has been fruitful in identifying marginal additive effects of modest size, and indeed exhaustive two-locus searches have been applied also.
-Wan et al.19 used BOOST software to perform a search for pairwise interactions in each of the seven traits, and reported thousands of significant interactions in total.
-The vast majority of interactions were between SNPs within the MHC region affecting type 1 diabetes or rheumatoid arthritis, which may be attributable to haplotype effects and had a multiplicative effect, which may suggest a scale effect.
-However, some of the multiplicative interactions were between SNPs that have not previously been identified by GWAS, and this lends empirical support to the idea that searching for epistasis may confer increased statistical power to detect marginal effects.
-Using a different statistical model and more stringent controls for population stratification, Lippert et al.94 also performed exhaustive scans for the seven diseases in WTCCC.
-Their results largely echoed those presented in Wan et al., but again there was no attempt at replication to verify these statistical claims.
+The Wellcome Trust Case–Control Consortium (WTCCC) data has been fruitful for identifying marginal additive effects of modest size, and indeed exhaustive two-locus searches have also been applied.
+Wan et al.19 performed a genome-wide search for pairwise interactions in each of the seven traits studied, and reported thousands of significant interactions in total.
+The vast majority of statistical interactions were between SNPs within the MHC region affecting type 1 diabetes or rheumatoid arthritis, which may be attributable to haplotype effects, where interactions in close proximity to one another are simply tagging a single haplotype which harbors a single causal variant.
+It was also observed that many interactions had a specific pattern of epistasis known as multiplicative effects, where the interacting loci had marginal additive effects that were larger than expected in combination with one another.
+Often such an interaction can be removed simply by transforming the scale on which the trait is measured, often referred to as a scale effect.
+However, some of the multiplicative interactions were between SNPs that have not previously been identified by GWASs, and this lends empirical support to the idea that searching for epistasis may confer increased statistical power to detect marginal effects.
+Such a situation can arise if two variants have additive effects that are too small to be captured by a standard GWAS, but they have a large interaction term which can be captured when searching for interactions.
+Using a larger cohort of control samples, a reduced statistical model that searched for only additive x additive interactions, and more stringent controls for population stratification, Lippert et al.94 also performed exhaustive scans for epistasis in the seven diseases in WTCCC.
+Their results largely echoed those presented in Wan et al., reporting very many effects in the MHC for autoimmune traits.
+But again there was no attempt at replication to verify these statistical claims, nor to explore the possibility of haplotype effects.

-Prabhu and Pe’er used their computationally efficient software, SIXPAC, to search for epistasis influencing bipolar disorder, and identified a pair of interacting SNPs that had not previously been shown to have an effect from GWAS.
-They attempted to replicate these results, however although the interacting regions showed some evidence for replication, the actual discovery SNPs did not.
+Prabhu and Pe’er used their computationally efficient software, SIXPAC, to search for epistasis influencing bipolar disorder, and identified a pair of interacting SNPs that had not previously been shown to have an effect from GWASs.
+They attempted to replicate these results in an independent cohort and although the interacting regions showed some evidence for replication, the actual discovery SNPs did not.

-The trend that emerges is that there are hints of epistasis being uncovered through exhaustive searches for complex traits, but as of yet there is no evidence that this approach detects epistatic interactions that are easily interpreted and statistically replicated.
-Resonating with this conclusion is a study by Lucas et al.,99 which restricted the search for epistatic effects influencing risk of myocardial infarction to either SNPs that had weak marginal effects or to SNPs that had known marginal effects for a number of related traits.
-Though the sample size was reasonably large and the search space was drastically reduced, no statistically significant epistatic signals were uncovered.
-Similar conclusions have been drawn for other complex traits too, including type 2 diabetes100, body mass index (BMI)101 and serum uric acid levels102.
-Is this lack of findings the result of underpowered studies, or do they demonstrate that epistasis simply doesn’t comprise any substantial amount of variance in complex traits?
-Some evidence is now emerging that both conclusions are likely to be true.

 In an attempt to maximize detection power, one method is to choose traits for which genetic effects are expected to be large, such as is the case in gene expression95.
-Using the Brisbane Systems Genetics Study96 (BSGS) data of 846 individuals with gene expression levels measured in whole blood, it was demonstrated that multiple instances of epistatic effects could be detected using an exhaustive pairwise search method, with significant replication in two independent samples97.
-An important conclusion from the study was that even after correcting for power discrepancy substantially more genetic variance was attributable to additive effects than to non-additive effects, and this is consistent with the observation that identifying robust epistatic signals in higher level complex traits is difficult.
+Using the Brisbane Systems Genetics Study96 (BSGS) data of 846 individuals with gene expression levels measured in whole blood, 501 instances of epistatic effects could be detected using an exhaustive pairwise search method, of which 30 could be significantly replicated in two independent samples97.
+An important conclusion from the study was that even after correcting for power discrepancy, substantially more phenotypic variance was attributable to additive effects than to non-additive effects

+The trend that emerges is that there are hints of epistasis being uncovered through exhaustive searches for epistasis underlying complex traits, but as of yet there is rather little evidence that this approach detects epistatic interactions that are easily interpreted and statistically replicated in comparison to additive effects.
+Though the absence of evidence is not necessarily evidence for its absence, it is reasonable to conclude at this stage that there do not exist large non-additive effects influencing complex traits that had thus far eluded the detection.

 Hypothesis-driven studies